-As at 31 December 2022, the Group pledged certain amount of land and buildings and investments in life insurance policies to secure short-term bank borrowings and other general banking facilities granted to the Group.
-For details, please refer to note 21 to the consolidated financial statements.
+As at 31 December 2023, the Group pledged certain amount of land and buildings to secure short-term bank borrowings and other general banking facilities granted to the Group.
+For details, please refer to note 20 to the consolidated financial statements.